 After picking us up and our luggage from Peacock Inn, our driver took us to all the places on our itinerary (listed below) then dropped us off at our hotel in Seminyak.
 So we basically used the car charter for a private tour and transfer.
 We booked it through Get Your Guide but you can book it on Klook as well.
 Both are reputable companies so be sure to check both sites to find the car charter that works best for you.

-If you’d rather go on a guided tour, then there are several on Klook you can book.
+If you’d rather go on a guided tour, then there are many to choose from on Klook and Get Your Guide.
 Just remember to check each tour’s details – stops, pick-up points, timing, etc – to find the most suitable one for you.
-Follow the link for a list of Ubud tours on Klook.

 1. Elephant Cave (Goa Gajah)